Vjekoslav Katusin

-Vjekoslav Katusin (born October 28, 1983) is a Croatian director, producer and actor, born in the German city Mainz.
+Vjekoslav Katusin (Katušin; born 28 October 1983) is a Croatian actor, film producer, director, and screenwriter.

 Early life

-In the age of one, he moved to his parents homeland Croatia with his mother and older brother.
-Until he was five he lived in Draz, where he attended first grade in elementary school.
+At the age of one, he moved to his parents homeland Croatia with his mother and older brother.
+Until he was five, he lived in Draz, where he attended first grade in elementary school.
 After the first year of school he returned to Mainz with his mother and brother to visit his father.
 After the outbreak of war between Serbia and Croatia, his family was not allowed to return to Croatia.

 Career

-From 2006 Vjekoslav Katusin appeared as a minor actor in various movies, including Superheroes – Hasenbrot and Waldgeflüster (2007) and – after meeting the german producer Uwe Boll – in his films Max Schmeling (2010), in which he was also responsible for the Croatian cast, Bloodrayne: The Third Reich and Blubberella.
+Beginning in 2006, Katusin appeared as a minor actor in various films, including Superheroes – Hasenbrot and Waldgeflüster (2007).
+After meeting and developing a working relationship with German filmmaker Uwe Boll, he was cast in Boll's films Max Schmeling (2010).
+Katusin was also responsible for the Croatian cast of Boll's films Bloodrayne: The Third Reich (2011) and Blubberella (2011).

-In 2015, he produced Dead End – At the end we die, a Croatian crime series for the first time, which was realized in English to appeal to an international audience with the series.
+In 2015, Katusin made his debut as a producer on the Croatian crime series Dead End – At the End We Die.
+The series was translated to English in order to appeal to an international audience.
 The pilot episode premiered at the Harmony Gold Theater in Los Angeles.